jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

        [-0.03501616],
        [ 0.07363663]])]
 ```
 When we model a simple model with 4 layers of computation nodes.
 We can end up with many possible solutions.
 Should we prefer one solution over the other?
 Should we prefer a solution with smaller values over the other?
-If we look into the true model provided by the Oracle, we should realize a lot of nodes should just cancelling the effect of each other.
+If we look into the true model provided by the Oracle, we realize the true model is much simplier than above, i.e. a lot of nodes here are just cancelling the effects of others.

 ### Overfit
 This lead us to a very important topic in DL.
-We know that when we increase the complexity of our model, we risk the chance of modeling the noise also.
+We know that when we increase the complexity of our model, we risk the chance of modeling the noise into a model.
+If we do not have enough sample data to cancel out each other, we will make wrong predictions.
 But even with no noise in our data, a complex model can still make mistakes even when we train it well and long enough.

 We start with the training samples with input values range from 0 to 20, how will you connect the dots or how you will create a equation to model the data below.
 <div class="imgcap">